Interview TrainingTrainer: Prof. Leonie Ringrose

 Full description:

-Course fee: 198 € from your course budget
+Course fee: 180 € (will be deducted from your yearly course budget)

 Trainer: Prof. Leonie Ringrose